freedomofpress/securedrop/docs/upgrade_to_tails_2x.rst

 Open a Nautilus window with admin priviledges by navigating to Applications->System Tools->Root Terminal.
 At the terminal prompt, simply type `nautilus`.

-Type `ctrl+l` and navigate to `/live/persistence/TailsData_unlocked`.
+Type ``ctrl``+``l`` and navigate to `/live/persistence/TailsData_unlocked`.

 |Navigate to TailsData_unlocked|

-Open a new tab (`ctrl+t`) and navigate to your Transfer Device.
+Open a new tab (``ctrl``+``t``) and navigate to your Transfer Device.
 Drag and drop the backup data from your Transfer Device onto the TailsData_unlocked tab.

 When copying a folder, select the *Apply this action to all files* option and click *Merge* to apply to all subfolders.
 Then you might have to select again the *Apply this action to all files* option and click *Replace* to apply to all files.

 In a root terminal, or as sudo, execute the following command to fix the ownership of your personal files:

-`find /live/persistence/TailsData_unlocked/ -uid 1000 -exec chown -R 1000:1000 '{}' \;`
+``find /live/persistence/TailsData_unlocked/ -uid 1000 -exec chown -R 1000:1000 '{}' \;``

 Reboot your primary Tails USB and verify *everything* is still there and accessible to you, including:

-#.
-KeePassX Database
+-	KeePassX Database
-#.
-PGP keys
+-	PGP keys

-If you are restoring a Secure Viewing Station Tails USB, you may skip to Step 7.
+..note:: If you are restoring a Secure Viewing Station Tails USB, you may skip to Step 7.
 	However, if you're restoring an Admin or Journalist Tails USB, continue to Step 6.

 6. Reinstall SecureDrop
 -----------------------

 Continue checking your persistent files for the following critical assets:

-#.
-Bookmarks in Tor Browser
+-	Bookmarks in Tor Browser
-#.
-SecureDrop files, especially the `torrc_additions` file in `~/Persistent/.securedrop`.
+-	SecureDrop files, especially the ``torrc_additions`` file in ``~/Persistent/.securedrop``.
-#.
-If you're an admin, also be sure the files in `~/Persistent/securedrop/install_files/` are available.
+-	If you're an admin, also be sure the files in ``~/Persistent/securedrop/install_files/`` are available.

 Shut down your Tails USB on the airgapped station and move to the computer you normally use to check for submissions.
 At this stage, all data has been migrated and it's safe to use this Tails USB on a networked computer.

 Boot up Tails once again with persistence and admin privileges.

-*Important:* Copy `~/Persistent/.securedrop/torrc_additions` to a place like your desktop; you'll need these old values for the following step.
+..note:: *Important:* Copy ``~/Persistent/.securedrop/torrc_additions`` to a place like your desktop; you'll need these old values for the following step.

-Re-install Securedrop with `cd ~/Persistent/securedrop/tails_files && sudo ./install.sh`.
+Re-install Securedrop with ``cd ~/Persistent/securedrop/tails_files && sudo ./install.sh``.
 Once completed, test your access to the Document Interface, and, if you're a Secure Drop admin, test your ssh connection to the application and monitor servers.

+If you did this correctly, move on to Step 7.

 7. Reformat the Transfer Device
 -------------------------------